Important Festival Details

 - Doors will open 30 minutes prior to each screening.

-- All Festival Pass holders receive priority seating.
-Pass holders should gather at the ACT Pass holder sign located just outside the main entry door to each venue no later than :35mins prior to the program start for access.
+- All Festival and Five Day pass holders receive priority seating.
+Pass holders should gather at the ACT Pass holder sign located just outside the main entry door to each venue no later than 35 minutes prior to the program start for access.